vishalnandagopal/sgb-advisor/README.md

     1. Get an API key from [BotFather](https://t.me/BotFather) on Telegram ("bot token").

-    2. Get the chat ID of the user.
+    2. Get the chat ID of the user(s) you want to send the output to.
 It is the unique identifier for the target chat (integer in this case) or username of the target channel (@channelusername in this case).
+Output can be sent to multiple users (place comma-separated chat IDs).
+Errors are only sent to the first chat-id.

     If you don't know your chat ID, get it by sending a message to [@JsonDumpBot](https://t.me/JsonDumpBot).
 The ["chat"]["id"] in response is the ID you need to use to send to that same account you texted the bot from.